St Helens South and Whiston: History

-The predecessor seat of St Helens South was held by the Labour Party since the 1935 election.
+The predecessor seats of St Helens and St Helens South had been held by the Labour Party since the 1935 election.

 This seat's first MP was Shaun Woodward who had been MP for St Helens South from 2001 to 2010.
 He had first been elected to Parliament in 1997 as the Conservative MP for Witney, defecting to Labour in 1999.
 He was succeeded by Marie Rimmer at the 2015 election.
 The 2015 result made the seat the 24th safest of Labour's 232 seats by percentage of majority.